AndreasBrommund/cloud-native/chapter06/README.md

 1. In CloudFormation select your pipeline stack and update the stack with the `code-pipeline-cd.yml` template from this folder.
 1. Trigger the pipeline by doing a commit of your choice the `cloud-native-app` repo.
 1. Watch the pipeline build, package and deploy your change to the ECS cluster in the CodePipeline console.
 1. Go to the ECS view in AWS and open your service.
 Have a look at the Events tab and you can see the deployment process of your service.
-In the Tasks tab, click on the task definition and verify that Docker image used by your service is tagged with your latest git commit hash.
-In `code-pipeline-cd.yml` template file you can look up how the pipeline tags the docker image.
+In the Tasks tab, click on the task definition and verify that it is running the image from your ECR repository.
+In the `code-pipeline-cd.yml` template file you can look up how the pipeline tags the docker image.